AdibaHasin/Crime-Prediction-Capston-Unit-/README.md

 ## Data

-Different government websites offered crime-based statistics at local, state, and national levels.
+Different Government websites offered crime-based statistics at local, state, and national levels.
 These websites provided up-to-date information on crimes and additional details, encouraging transparency and accessibility to official government data.
 Various data repositories have been found to be helpful for our model.
 The South Australian crime dataset is the foundation of our analysis, which was meticulously prepared through a thorough data cleaning process, encoding categorical variables, and structuring dates.
 Data aggregation at various levels improved the predictive models’ adaptability and accuracy.
 Below is the online source from which we collected our data. https://data.sa.gov.au/data/dataset/crime-statistics Our data set consists of the following information which is used for producing the classification and the regression techniques:
 1. Reported Data: The date the crime was reported ranging from the year 2010-2023.